dmoney/noisify/README.md

 # noisify
-Script to infinitely scroll a piece of text or ascii art, with added textual noise.
+A script to infinitely scroll a piece of text or ascii art, with added textual noise.
 Useful for decoration, meditation, etc.

+The script reads the input, pads it so all lines are of equal length, and then scrolls an infinitely repeating grid of the input.
+The added noise takes the form of a set of noise characters, as well as randomly dropping lines.
+The rate at which this happens will vary randomly.

-## Usage:
+## Basic Usage:

     $ python3 noisify.py [FILENAME]